 Why is it necessary to understand the factors affecting consumer spending?

 Understanding trends in these factors is important for predicting how strong consumer spending will be in the future.
-For example, companies observe them determine their product demand.
+For example, companies observe them to determine their product demand.
 Meanwhile, the government often looks for ways to stimulate consumption to encourage economic growth.
 Thus, the government can make more effective policies by observing the determinants.

 This percentage underlines how strategic consumer spending is for the economy.
 Thus, encouraging economic growth requires policymakers to encourage an increase in consumption spending.